ausdigital/ausdigital.github.io/pages/ubl-json.md

 * A lossless transformation model between UBL XML and JSON representations.
 * A simple JSON processing model based on a RESTful Validation API.

-The intent is to provide developers with a much simpler implementation model than the XSD/Schematron/Genericode alternative whilst maintianing interoperability with the UBL XML standard.
+The intent is to provide developers with a much simpler implementation model than the XSD/Schematron/Genericode alternative whilst maintaining interoperability with the UBL XML standard.

 * [UBL JSON GitHub repository](https://github.com/ausdigital/ausdigital-ubl-json)
 * [UBL JSON Slack channel](https://ausdigital.slack.com/messages/spec-ubl-json/)